McGoose/OSFPM/README.md

 ### Guidelines
 - Write clear and concise commit messages.
-- Follow the code style guidelines.
+- Follow the code style guidelines... once I actully write it
 - Update tests and documentation if necessary.

 ---